-Minerva Labs’ Remote User Protection helps enterprises prevent malware-infected systems connecting over a VPN.
+Minerva Labs’ Remote User Protection safeguards enterprises from malware-infected systems connecting over a VPN.
 By integrating with the organization’s VPN software, it initiates a scan of the remote system’s processes for malware before allowing the connection to be established and continues to monitor the endpoint for in-session attacks.
 If active malware is identified, Minerva will not allow it to connect or will terminate the session immediately.
 This approach reinforces the security mechanisms that might exist on the remote system without conflicting with other security tools or interfering with the user’s day-to- day activities.

 This webcast will explain a unique approach to preventing evasive malware from infecting endpoints.Watch >>